rtazaki1205/opacfractal/README.md

 - `iqsca = 3`
   The extinction cross section would be calculated without limitation.
 Scattering and absorption cross sections could be calculated for the phase shift > 1, however too large phase shift may cause some problem.
 The asymmetry parameter and the sattering matrix elements would be reliable for the phase shift <~ 1.

- For the two-point correlation function, I suggest to use `iqcor=1` (Gaussian type) because it is numerically stable and is likely to reproduce optical properties of fractal aggregates.
 For safety, the code always outputs a value of the phase shift, and therefore, the user can check the value of the phase shift.
 The code also produces a warning when the phase shift is above unity.

 # Acknowledgement